 Sofia’s commitment to justice and human rights inspired by her experiences growing up, which sparked a passion for business, law, and policy.
 She wants to spend her career helping those in need to formulate a broad strategy to protect legal rights or bring about social change.
 Her current interests lie in the particular practice experience needed to navigate the evolving fields of entrepreneurship and community development.

 Sofia has held various Board positions and volunteer leadership positions with several organizations, including the American Cancer Society, American Constitution Society, America Needs You, Columbia University, Harvard University, Linkedin, and the University of Southern California.

 Sofia also volunteers her time to young scholars as a Mentor to college and graduate students.
 She has used her legal education to volunteer as a Court Appointed Advocate to help foster children in the court system.

+Sofia is a brilliant, charming, and phenomenal woman.
+She is utterly unique in her passion for helping others.
 She holds degrees in Political Science, Global Affairs and Human Security, Negotiation and Conflict Resolution, and Law from separate top-tier programs.
-In her free time she enjoys reading, traveling, binge-watching legal shows and boxing.
+In her free time, she enjoys reading, traveling, binge-watching shows, and boxing.